nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * If no updated status description is given, the group status is set to the default 'Don't need group/Not looking for group'.

 Examples:
-* `editGroupStatus mod/CS2103T updateStatus/Need a member`
+* `editGroupStatus mod/CS2103T updateStatus/need member`
 * `editGroupStatus mod/CS2101`
   <br>
   <br>